After you have suffered a while, may the God of all grace perfect, establish, strengthen, and settle you.

 The Lord whispered to me while rolling over in pain in bed one night and said "Joseph's gift was perfected in his wilderness."
 All that week I had been studying Joseph's life between the pit and the palace, but my focus was on all the times the scriptures noted "And the Lord was with Joseph."
 Mainly because I'd been sort of in a wilderness of my own for almost 2 years now now and sometimes it's been hard to see, feel, or hear the Lord.
 Anyway, having found comfort that in all Joseph went through, the Lord was with him, I was pretty much done with my study of Joseph, or so I thought.

 But that whisper in the night sparked renewed interest in my Old Testament hero.
 After further study I realized that while in slavery Joseph's gift of leadership and organization blossomed.
 And while in prison his gift of interpretation of dreams matured to the point that he found himself called before Pharoh himself.
 The act of exercising his gift for Pharoh - interpreting Pharoh's dream - was a blessing in disguise.
 In doing so Joseph saved a nation, gained his freedom, received elevation/promotion, found a wife, and his name went down in history for thousands and thousands of years to come.

-I am sure that when he was dropped into the pit, sold into slavery, and thrown into prison, Joseph couldn't imagine that a brand new life would one day be his.
+I am sure that when he was betrayed, falsely accused, and forgotten, Joseph couldn't imagine that a brand new life would one day be his.
 A new life, a new job and a new family.
 All because of the gift God gave him.
 He was faithful over a few things - those few things being his gifts - and God made him ruler over many (Matthew 25:21.
 23).